 - NEVER use the default admin account.
 When you initially login to an environment create new admin accounts and disable the default admin account.
 If you can’t disable it, change the password immediately.

 - Regularly review and clean up your AC rules to reflect any changes to your business process.
 Eliminate deprecated controls to reduce unnecessary risk.

 - Regularly change passwords.

 - Regularly clean up active directory entries.
-For an example, if an account is no longer going to be used, purge it.
+If an account is no longer going to be used, delete it.

 How Sedara Can Help You